 If the roots stay warm it will help the plants survive even if the air is cold.
 Although it’s important to provide oxygen, never, ever let any part of the roots dry out, as that will kill your plant a lot faster than no oxygen!

 Prepare For a Future Emergency

-These battery powered air pump/stones provides your plant's roots with air for up to 24 hours per battery change, which means they'll last as long as you have batteries for them!
-This way you don't have to do manual reservoir changes every few hours to keep your plants alive!
+These battery-powered air pumps/stones provide your plant’s roots with air for up to 24 hours per battery change, which means they’ll last as long as you have batteries for them!
+This way you don’t have to do manual reservoir changes every few hours to keep your plants alive!